Skip to main content

 FAQs

-Can I apply for a visa extension if my current visa is expired?
+Can I apply for a visa extension if my visa has already expired?

 How do I choose the correct eligibility category code on TM.7?

-Your eligibility category code determines your basis for filing TM.7.
-Review the instructions for your specific eligibility category before starting.
+Your eligibility category code dictates the basis for filing TM.7.
+Be sure to consult the instructions relevant to your specific category before you begin.

 Do I need to provide a mailing address for TM.7?